Assessment and Approval of Foster Carers

 6.2 Where Disclosure and Barring Service checks produce a trace

-Where the checks reveal that the applicant or a member of the household is a Disqualified Person (Foster Carer), see Persons Disqualified from Fostering Procedure, the AFRT Manager will inform the applicant verbally and in writing that their application will not be progressed.
+Where the checks reveal that the applicant or a member of the household is a Disqualified Person (Foster Carer), see Disclosure and Barring Checks and Persons Disqualified from Fostering Procedure, the AFRT Manager will inform the applicant verbally and in writing that their application will not be progressed.
 If there is a criminal record which is not considered a Specific Offence, the AFRT Manager or the relevant area Fostering Team Manager will carry out a risk assessment.
 Where the information relates to an offence, which does not automatically disqualify the applicant, the Team Manager must consider whether the application should still proceed.
 Such convictions will not necessarily preclude an application, but this will depend on the seriousness of the offence and how long ago it was committed.

 The manager will forward the completed risk assessment along with a signed copy of the DBS certificate to the Safe Staffing DBS Team to present to the Operations Director of Specialist Services.
 They must assess the trace against the likely risk to any child placed, taking account of the specified offences set out in the Fostering Services (England) Regulations 2011.
 The Operations Director records their recommendation whether to proceed on the risk assessment form, which is then returned to the relevant team manager.
 A copy of this form is uploaded electronically onto the applicant's electronic case file.
 The applicant will be informed of the outcome by the relevant team manager.